|Updated: 27.7.2015 - Next update: 27.8.2015|

-In March, confidence did not change considerably from February in all four components of the consumer confidence indicator.
-Only expectations on Finlands economy decreased a little.
-Consumers' views concerning their own and especially Finland's economy remained cautious and the views about unemployment were quite gloomy.
-By contrast, expectations concerning own saving possibilities were very good in March.
+In July, confidence in all four components of the CCI deteriorated from the previous month, as well as from twelve months back.
+Consumers' views concerning their own and Finland's economy were cautious and the views about unemployment were gloomy.
+Views on the household's saving possibilities were at the long-term average level in July.

 Consumers' own and Finland's economy